maxmurdoch/flock/src/pages/products/trainee.md

     to: landing.flockcover.com/flock-cover-note-pfco-renewal
   smallText: >-
     Flock's 'Cover Note' is accepted by the CAA as proof of EC785/2004 compliant insurance.
-You can get yours without committing to an annual policy, or paying a penny!
+You can get yours instantly emailed to you without committing to an annual policy, or paying a penny!
 And after that?
-Once you've received your licence you can upgrade to a Commercial Operator account in the app, and start your new career in control of your insurance.
+Once you've received your licence you can upgrade to a Commercial Operator account in the app, and start your new career in control of your drone insurance.
   title: Applying for your PfCO?
 doINeedInsurance:
   title: ''